-A performer in black clothing walks at a ceremonially slow pace.
-He drags a guitar amp on a hand truck, followed by an iconic electric guitar, a Fender Stratocaster, dragging along on the ground a few meters behind him.
-Its strings are face down and are played by the surface of the ground.
-The loud amplified sound varies at every step.
+A site and situation specific performance, *Grounding*, is an interdisciplinary work and integrates various ideas formally in a simple way.
+It is an artistic ritual-like performance where a brand new musical instrument is sacrificed as it is been played.
+A performer, dressed in black, walks ceremonially, slowly pulling a guitar amp on hand truck attached to a iconic electric guitar, a Fender Stratocaster, being dragged along the ground a few meters behind.
+The guitar is dragged face down, and the strings are played by the surface of the ground.
+The loud amplified sound changes with every step.
 It calls people to join the procession.
-At the end of the performance, the guitar is worn out.
+At the end of the performance the guitar is has been destroyed.

-Vaara has performed over 500 unique, experimental works.
-His art has been presented in numerous international exhibitions/festivals in about 50 countries worldwide.
-He is one of the founders of Muu ry (1987), an association for interdisciplinary art in Finland and its honorary member since 2012.
-He has written about art, worked as visiting lecturer and teacher in numerous universities and art academies around the globe, curated and organized performance art programs.
+Vaara has performed over 500 unique experimental works.
+His art has been presented in numerous international exhibitions and festivals in some 50 countries worldwide.
+He is one of the founders of Muu ry (1987), an association for interdisciplinary art in Finland and has been an honorary member since 2012.
+He has written about art, worked as visiting lecturer and teacher in numerous universities and art academies around the globe, and he has curated and organized performance art programs.
 Poikkeustila (Exceptional State or State of Alarm) in 1999 was the first and until now the only nationwide performance art festival in Helsinki.
-In 2001 Vaara organized EXIT Festival called as Woodstock Festival of Performance Art which presented works of about 300 artists from 34 countries in Helsinki.
-His performance Artist's Dilemma (1997) on video became an international hit and the emblem of 47th October Salon in Belgrade subtitled as Art, Life & Confusion (curated by René Block) in 2006.
+In 2001 Vaara organized EXIT Festival in Helsinki, described as the “Woodstock Festival of Performance Art,” which presented the works of about 300 artists from 34 countries.
+His performance Artist's Dilemma (1997) became an international hit on video and in 2006 became the emblem of the 47th October Salon in Belgrade, subtitled Art, Life & Confusion (curated by René Block).

 Prepared by: GHMP and Agosto Foundation.